 Here is a schedule of upcoming lunar eclipses:

 Oct.
-8, 2014: Total Lunar Eclipse: Visible from the Americans, Asia, Australia and in the Pacific Ocean.
+8, 2014: Total Lunar Eclipse: Visible from the Pacific Ocean and bordering regions in the Americas, Asia and Australia.

 How to watch a lunar eclipse